cmusphinx/cmusphinx.github.io/wiki/codingstyle.md

 code does this, it is very ugly and is thus discouraged.
 Please document whether a pointer argument is an input, output, or input-output argument.
-For output and input-output arguments, it is a good idea to encode this in the name of the argument by prepending ''out_'', or ''inout_'' to its name.
-Input pointer arguments should also always be ''const'' unless there is some good reason for them not to be.
+For output and input-output arguments, it is a good idea to encode this in the name of the argument by prepending `out_`, or `inout_` to its name.
+Input pointer arguments should also always be `const` unless there is some good reason for them not to be.
 So, for example: